Code-Institute-Submissions/chizzletaz-MilestoneProject1/TEST.md

 For instance on Safari, if you click/select a dropdown-link, the browser adds an extra blue border.

 ## Testing responsiveness:
-I've tested the site with Chrome Dev Tools.
-There were no great issues for each of the mobiles and tablets available in Chrome Dev Tools.
+I've tested the site using Chrome Dev Tools and [Responsinator](https://www.responsinator.com/) There were no great issues for each of the mobiles and tablets available in Chrome Dev Tools.
 On the iPhone5/SE the caroussel-indicators are at the bottom of the button, but the button can still be clicked.
 On the galaxy fold (viewportwidth = 280px) the CTA is moved into the heading below.
 And some of the headings and the social media icons are wrapped to the line below.